openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Every OpenID4VP Authorization Request results in a response being provided through the Digital Credentials API (DC API).
 The response is an instance of the `DigitalCredential` interface, as defined in [@!W3C.Digital_Credentials_API], and the OpenID4VP Authorization Response parameters as defined for the Response Type are represented as an object within the `data` attribute.

-# Credential Format Profiles {#alternative_credential_formats}
+# Credential Format Specific Parameters {#format_specific_parameters}

 OpenID for Verifiable Presentations is Credential Format agnostic, i.e., it is designed to allow applications to request and receive Verifiable Presentations and Verifiable Credentials in any Credential Format.
-This section defines Credential Format Profiles for some of the known Credential Formats.
-Other specifications or deployments can define their own Credential Format Profiles.
+This section defines a set of Credential Format specific parameters for some of the known Credential Formats.
+For the Credential Formats that are not mentioned in this specification, other specifications or deployments can define their own set of Credential Format specific parameters.

 ## W3C Verifiable Credentials